Kyl67899/bike-API/README.md

 - Added 18 new authentic Trek bike models (IDs 71-88)
 - Enhanced documentation for developer integration
 - Expanded bike categories to include Kids and expanded eBike selection
-- Updated pricing and specifications from official Trek store
+- Updated pricing and specifications from the official Trek store

 ---